Mohammadjamiu/tahugo_updated/content/how-to-tech/how-to-fix-npm-installation-error-npm-err-code-eintegrity.md

 >
 > The proxy server then forwards those requests to the internet and returns the responses to your computer.

 ## **Wrap Up**

-The `npm ERR! code EINTEGRITY` error can be frustrating, but by following these steps, you can resolve it effectively.
+The `npm ERR! code EINTEGRITY` error can be frustrating, but by following these steps, you can resolve it.

 Start by clearing the npm cache and ensuring good internet connectivity.